dcanasp/memory_bank/Readme.md

 Welcome to my personal Memory Bank – a living compilation of my accumulated knowledge in computer science, software development, and everything in between.
 This is not a conventional project, but rather a digital garden where I've sown seeds of information I've learned, both as a software developer and as a computer science student.

+This bank follows the **Zettelkasten** learning method, where each note will contain a concept, and it will link to other related concepts (notes).
+This allows for a **Networked thinking**; A structured way of learning and comprehending the vast world of computer science.

 ## Overview